EMOTION: 5 steps to becoming an emotional presence wizard

 Emotions can guide preferences, desires, needs, and actions.
 In their most fundamental functional forms, fear helps keep us safe, desire helps us move towards, anger fuels determination and helps protect our personal boundary, joy allows us to celebrate, etc. Emotion is actually an important part of the decision making process and discerning direction in our lives.
 Studies of people with damaged emotional brain centers lose their compass and discernment of direction as well as struggle with decisions due to a now evenly weighted multiplicity of options.
 Emotions were also once thought to come exclusively from the right brain, which considered an over-simplification.
 And while the female brain may experience emotion more intensely, if men are not emotionally numb are also potentially capable of experiencing all the same emotions.
 Finally, different people have varying degrees of capacities for emotional presence and being with emotional intensity in themselves and others—both of which can be trained.

 So, emotion if felt and expressed or released can be transient information animating our brains that we experience through our bodies.
 We are emotionally more aware when: an emotion arises, we are aware of it, allow it to be, fully feel it for a short while and release it on its own or express it in relation with another.
 Ideally, we learned these phases of emotional intelligence through attunement, empathy and verbal acknowledgement from our caregivers as children.
-Since this probably didn’t effectively happen for many of us and since they didn’t teach emotional intelligence in most schools in the 20th century, most us have had to do the best we could to learn greater emotional presence.
+Since this probably didn’t effectively happen for many of us and since they didn’t teach emotional intelligence in most schools in the 20th century, most us have best could to learn greater emotional presence.
 Our culture makes it even more challenging in normalizing the avoidance feeling by distracting ourselves with technology, suppressing “bad emotions” and remaining stoic or putting on a smile, mentalizing our emotions, taking a numbing medication at the slightest onset of pain, or soothing with substances like food, drugs, or alcohol.
 Yet, these distractions are temporary, because the emotions are information that are not being processed, not allowed to be felt and moved through.
-Process with it now or store it for later reducing your power, aliveness and openness until you do deal with it.
+Process with it now or store for later reducing your power, aliveness and openness until you do deal with it.
 In reality, many of us are not aware of what we are sensing and feeling moment to moment throughout our day.
 Emotions can be uncomfortable, intense, or not easy to “deal with”; sometimes we are unconscious of them, allow our attention to predominate in the mental world, distract ourselves from feeling, avoid feeling by engaging in activities, use substances to numb the feeling.
 What follows is 5 phases of emotional presence.

 NOTICING & NAMING